paulch42/lean-spec/md/Introduction.md

 components.
 The Lean definition-before-use requirement means that specifications are presented in a bottom-up manner.

-> The specifications in this tutorial use definitions from core Lean and the Lean 4 standard library ([std4](https://github.com/leanprover/std4)).
+- The specifications in this tutorial use definitions from core Lean and the Lean 4 standard library ([std4](https://github.com/leanprover/std4)).

-> Standard Lean naming convention is adopted.
+- Standard Lean naming convention is adopted.
 Type names are camel case with initial upper case.
-Proposition and function names are camel case with initial lower case.
+Proposition and function names are camel case with initial lower case. (_Is this correct?_)